ilkersatur/Quiz-Game/README.md

-# Notice
+# 📌Notice
 - Feel free to import the project in Windows Form App it is for educational purpose (to learn to build the quiz type Windows Forms App)
 - If you do like what you saw please give it a star!! ⭐ it mean a lot to me it boosts me to build more game and help you guys.
-- For any details or query fill free to email me - ilkersatur@gmail.com
+- For any details or query fill free to email me - ilkersatur@gmail.com ❤️

 # License
 <pre>
 MIT License

-Copyright (c) 2022 Ilker Satur
+Copyright ©️ 2022 Ilker Satur

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: